hzhongresearch/veindeep_program/README.md

 https://hzhongresearch.github.io/
 ```

-### License
+### Licence
 Copyright 2017 HENRY ZHONG.
-The code is released under MIT license.
-See LICENSE.txt for details.
+The code is released under MIT licence.
+See LICENCE.txt for details.

 ### Usage instructions
 This version of the code has been tested under Debian Linux.
 Before use, first install prerequisite packages: